TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 ---

-## 📥 Step 9 — Import the Theme into Power BI
+## 📥 Step 9 — Import Your Custom Power BI Theme

 After refining your JSON, bring it back into Power BI: